Code-Institute-Submissions/ShaneMuir-Milestone-1/README.md

 * Contact form - CSS used to add abit of interactivity to the contact page.
 I have used emailJS for the purpose of this contact form.
 UPDATE - I have changed the emailJS to a php mail function.

+* Wireframing was done with the band present I just did some mock ups on paper of how the band wanted their site to generally look and feel.

 #### Possible feature to implement

 * Pull soundcloud songs and spotify songs via API GET method, this way when the band update their